slashmo/gsoc-swift-tracing/README.md

 }
 ```

+> ⚠️ Make sure to ALWAYS end spans.
+Ensure that all paths taken by the code will result in ending the span.
+> Make sure that error cases also set the error attribute and end the span.

 > In the above example we used the semantic `http.method` attribute that gets exposed via the
 `OpenTelemetryInstrumentationSupport` library.